jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 This document is meant as an accessibility prompt for graphic and interaction designers and those responsible for producing HTML/CSS templates.

-**A note about what's considered meaningful**

-Something is considered meaningful if it adds to the user's experience.
-For example, a page may include a picture of a kitten as something cute to make me smile.
-In this instance, it would be considered decorative and not meaningful.
-A picture of a kitten on another page may be looking at the growth stages of a cat.
-In this instance the picture would be considered meaningful.

 ## Text alternatives

 * **Images containing meaningful information have a descriptive text alternative.**